AI Content Farms Are Killing Search

 Until platforms solve this (if they ever do), individuals need strategies:

 Seek primary sources.
 Academic papers, official documentation, original reporting.
 These are harder to fake and more likely to contain genuine expertise.
-Don't trust summaries - they're often AI-generated.
+Rewrite to 'machine-written' or 'generated by algorithms'.

 Evaluate authors.
 Does the person have verifiable credentials in the topic?
 Have they built a reputation over time?
 Anonymous content from content-farm domains is worthless regardless of how well it ranks.

 Use specialized communities.
 Reddit, Hacker News, Stack Overflow - moderated communities where reputation matters.
-These aren't immune to AI content, but the feedback mechanisms help surface quality.
+Rewrite to 'machine-written content' or 'content generated by algorithms'.

 Be skeptical of generic answers.
 AI content tends to be broad and non-committal.
 Genuine expertise often involves specific claims, strong opinions, and acknowledgment of tradeoffs.
 If content reads like a committee wrote it, AI probably did.